by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 Employers with less than five employees and an annual income of $1 million or less are required to provide a minimum of 40 unpaid hours of leave annually.

-Employers with less than five employees and an annual income of over $1 million is required to provide a minimum of 40 paid hours of leave annually.
+Employers with less than five employees and an annual income of over $1 million are required to provide a minimum of 40 paid hours of leave annually.

 Employers with five to 99 employees, regardless of income, must also provide a minimum of 40 hours of paid leave annually.